ibm-cloud-docs/power-iaas/system-migration.md

 copyright:
   years: 2019, 2024

-lastupdated: "2024-04-17"
+lastupdated: "2024-04-22"

-keywords: workload migration, power systems, hardware, migration checklist
+keywords: workload migration, power, hardware, migration checklist

 subcollection: power-iaas

 ---

-{:shortdesc: .shortdesc}
-{:screen: .screen}
-{:codeblock: .codeblock}
-{:pre: .pre}
-{:tip: .tip}
-{:note: .note}
-{:important: .important}
-{:deprecated: .deprecated}
-{:external: target="_blank" .external}
-{:help: data-hd-content-type='help'}
-{:support: data-reuse='support'}
+{{site.data.keyword.attribute-definition-list}}

-# Planning a workload migration to an IBM® Power® Systems
+# Planning a workload migration to an IBM® Power®
 {: #system-migration}

+[On Cloud]{: tag-blue}

-When workloads are deployed on a new system, you must pay attention to its configuration and tuning to achieve the expected performance. {{site.data.keyword.powerSys_notm}} uses different IBM Power Systems: E980 (9080-M9S), S922 (9009-22A), and S1022 (9105-22A) <!-- E1080 (9080-HEX) -->.
-For more information, see [Hardware specifications](/docs/power-iaas?topic=power-iaas-about-virtual-server#hardware-specifications).
+When workloads are deployed on a new system, you must pay attention to its configuration and tuning to achieve the expected performance. {{site.data.keyword.powerSys_notm}} uses different IBM Power: E980 (9080-M9S), S922 (9009-22A), and S1022 (9105-22A) <!-- E1080 (9080-HEX) -->.
+For more information, see [Hardware specifications](/docs/allowlist/power-iaas?topic=power-iaas-about-power-iaas#hardware-specifications-on-cloud).
 {: shortdesc}

 For AIX, {{site.data.keyword.powerSys_notm}} supports only AIX 7.1, or later.
 If you use an unsupported version, it is subject to outages during planned maintenance windows with no advanced notification given.
 Your current AIX level and Power processor family can help determine which migration path to follow.